philipp-spiess/philipp-spiess/Engineering/Front-End/Modern Front-End Problems.md

 - **Overfetching/underfetching:** A client should only ever get as many data as it needs to render.
 Anything more is not needed and everything less is not enough.
 - **Interaction delays**: If I interact with an item on the website, it should show an instant response.
 - **Layout shifts:** Once the first elements on a website are shown, you don't want to have them jump around.
 This only causes confusion to the user and results in a poor experience.
+- **Developer experience:** I think this term is often overused but the current way we write apps is definitely not the end game.
+We need constant improvements to the tooling because the cost of building is still way too high.
+- **Hydration:** When you have a server-rendered HTML page and it needs to become interactive ASAP.
+- **Reliability:** A meta-term that is all about _knowing_ if your app functions.
+There are many vectors this can be done, however easy mechanisms also have a weak correlation to actual user problems.
+	- Error handling/tracking.
+Unfortunatly knowing that an error was thrown does not often relate to a broken website—Is the error recoverable by a user or is it crashing the whole page?
+	- Browser crashes/freezes/loops
+	- Uptime
+	- Tracking core interaction uptime
+- **Performance:** This is a very convoluted term that justifies it’s own note.
-- **Efficiency:** This is a meta-term for a few lower-level optimzations that rarely cause problems (but when they do, they are noticable):
+- **Efficiency:** Another meta-term for a few lower-level optimzations that rarely cause problems (but when they do, they are noticable):
 	- Memory usage
 	- Heavy CPU usage
 	- Uncontrollede scheduled tasks (e.g. `setInterval`)
 	- Browser rendering issues
 	- Network/IO overhead
-- **Developer experience**
-	- I think this term is often overused but the current way we write apps is definitely not the end game.
-We need constant
-- **Hydration**
-	- When you have a server-rendered HTML page and it needs to become interactive ASAP.